 According to legend, the cake – which includes layers of whipped chocolate cream and sliced almonds, surrounded by marzipan and coated in chocolate glazing – owes its existence to the attention to duty of the Imperial Hotel’s young kitchen servant, Xaver Loibner, way back in 1873.

-Your grand opening takes place on April 28th and it’s not just some local dignitary popping round to do the honours with a pair of scissors and a smile.
+Your grand opening takes place on April 28th and it’s not just some local dignitary dropping round to do the honours with a pair of scissors and a smile.

 Of course, once you have a cake which an Emperor enjoyed, you don’t want just anyone producing it.
 So the recipe remains a secret to this day.

-The cakes come in various sizes in elegant and stylish boxes that respect the name and tradition behind their contents.
+These cakes come in various sizes in elegant boxes that respect the name and tradition behind their contents.
 As such, they make nice souvenirs, too.
 Last time I checked, they also offered a limited edition Imperial Torte featuring Klimt’s The Kiss on the packaging.